RichStone/crosspost-markdown/README.md

-# Webflow Blog Integration for Developers
+# Markdown Blog Integration for Developers

-> Write your developer article once, distribute everywhere
+> Write your developer article once in markdown, distribute on webflow, dev.to, GitHub, Medium & codementor.

-Using this tool you will be able to write your developer article in markdown using your favorite editor and automatically push it to webflow and dev.to.
+At the moment, with CrossPost you will be able to write your developer article in markdown using your favorite editor and automatically push it to webflow and dev.to.

 So far codementor.io and Medium don't offer an API to create articles, so that